IIIF/api/source/presentation/4.0/index.md

 The required properties of Content Resources are `id` and `type`.
 Other commonly used properties include `format`, and `width`, `height` and `duration` as appropriate to the Content Resource format.

+The Containers example also demonstrates that if you have existing content resources with web URIs - images, audio, video and models - you can quite easily publish IIIF Manifests for them by constructing the appropriate JSON around them and publishing the JSON documents.
+This requires careful consideration of the URI schemes for `id` properties of Containers and their Manifests to ensure they remain referenceable in the future.
+The choice of Timeline or Canvas dimensions (duration, width, height) can usually be derived simply from the content; the same duration as the audio or video, and the same unit Canvas dimensions as the image or video pixel dimensions, with the caveat that you should avoid low values for `width` and `height` (ref model).

 #### Containers as Content Resources